 Our Baltimore breast specialists, Dr. Michael Cohen and Dr. Larry Lickstein, are board certified by the American Board of Plastic Surgery and each have over 20 years of experience in aesthetic breast surgery and breast reconstruction.
 Dr. Cohen is also trained and experienced in vascular microsurgery, which is require for certain breast reconstruction techniques, such as the DIEP Flap method.

 While facilitating your recovery after breast cancer and mastectomy is our priority, Dr. Cohen and Dr. Lickstein also aim to recreate an aesthetically pleasing, symmetrical, and natural looking breast that closely matches your opposite breast shape and size.

 Your plastic surgeon at CSCMD will essentially become part of your cancer treatment team, and he will develop a close working relationship with your cancer surgeon as well as any other physicians involved in your care.

 Choosing the Right Breast Reconstruction Technique for You

 Recent advancements in breast reconstruction techniques have expanded the options you have to restore your breast contour following mastectomy.
 Many of our patients choose tissue expander & breast implant reconstruction, while others prefer a method that uses their own natural tissue.
 Which one you choose is entirely personal.

-Prior to surgery, we will discuss these techniques and prepare a plan to determine which option best fits your needs and desires.
+Prior to surgery, your surgeon will discuss the various techniques, explain the advantages and drawbacks of each as they apply to your unique situation, and prepare a plan to determine which option best fits your needs and desires.

 **NOTE: The specific risks and the suitability of this procedure for any given individual can only be determined through a consultation with the plastic surgeon.